Versioning

 ## Plan Upgrades Deliberately

-When Mailrith adds a future API version, treat the upgrade like any other production integration change.
-Read the new docs, compare the OpenAPI document, update your client in a test environment, and then roll out deliberately.
+When Mailrith adds a future API version, handle the upgrade like any other production integration change.
+Read the new docs, compare the OpenAPI document, update your client in a test environment, and then roll out the change deliberately.

-The generated OpenAPI document is machine-readable, so your team can use schema diff tooling in CI before adopting a future version.
-This is useful for catching renamed fields, new required fields, removed enum values, or changed response shapes.
+The generated OpenAPI document is machine-readable.
+Your team can use schema diff tooling in CI before adopting a future API version to catch renamed fields, new required fields, removed enum values, or changed response shapes.

-For SDK users, update the SDK only after confirming which public API version that SDK targets.
-Generated SDKs are meant to make calls easier, but the versioned API contract still decides what the server accepts.
+If you use an SDK, update the SDK only after you confirm which public API version the SDK targets.
+Generated SDKs make calls easier, but the versioned API contract still defines what the server accepts.

-- Record which API version every integration uses.
+- Record which API version each integration uses.

-- Keep one upgrade branch or test environment where you can compare the old and new behavior.
+- Keep one upgrade branch or test environment where you can compare old API behavior with new API behavior.

 - Run real examples from your integration, not only generated schema checks.